RobertCrivatz/CYBERGYM/README.md

 Step 1: Open Eclipse Enterprise Edition.
 [Install, if not already installed.]

-Step 2: Click On File > Import > Git > Projects From Git > Clone Uri > Paste The Repository Url as: https://github.com/shashirajraja/shopping-cart.git> Select master Branch > Next > Next > Finish.
+Step 2: Import the project from Git.

 Step 3: Go inside Java Resources > src > application.properties and update the values as below: